Beaky and the Egg Snatchers

-Beaky and the Egg Snatchers is a Joust clone developed for the ZX Spectrum by Bob Hamilton and published by Fantasy Software.
-A Commodore 64 version was published the same year.
+Beaky and the Egg Snatchers is a 1984 Joust clone developed and published by Fantasy Software and programmed by Bob Hamilton for the ZX Spectrum.
+A Commodore 64 version, programmed by John White was published the same year.
+The player takes on the role of the last of the Andromedan Condors who must prevent their species from becoming extinct by rescuing them from egg snatchers.

 Gameplay

-The player takes on the role of the last of the Andromdean Condors who must prevent their species from becoming extinct by rescuing them from the egg snatchers.
-The game plays similarly to Jetpack and Joust.
+The gameplay is a clone of the 1982 arcade game Joust.

 Reception

 Beaky and the Egg Snatchers was positively received, including two out of three approvals from Your Spectrum reviewers.
-It was review-score rated 31/40 by Computer & Video Games and 34/50 by Personal Computer Games.
+It received a score of 31/40 from Computer & Video Games and 34/50 from Personal Computer Games.